8 Things Your Hiccups May Say About Your Health

-Hiccups that persist may signal something more serious.
 According to the National Organization for Rare Disorders, chronic hiccups could be an indication of pleurisy—inflammation of the tissue surrounding the lungs—or pneumonia, among other conditions.
 (If it’s pneumonia, you’ll likely experience other symptoms such as chest pain, chills, fever, and perhaps shortness of breath.)
 Your doctor will likely give you a chest X-ray to determine if you do indeed have pneumonia.
 Make sure you know these easy tricks to get rid of hiccups fast.

 One of the symptoms of a rare condition known as neuromyelitis optica spectrum disorder (NMOSD)—sometimes mistaken for multiple sclerosis—are persistent hiccups.
 Episodes of vomiting, visual loss, and nausea are also symptoms of this inflammatory disease of the central nervous system which primarily affects the optic nerves and spinal cord.
 No need to jump to serious health conclusions with every new symptom you observe, but it doesn’t hurt to speak to a medical professional about your hiccups, especially if you’re also experiencing other NMOSD symptoms.

 Hiccups could be part of early stroke symptoms